malc-u/SomeoneKnowsSomething/README.md

 ### Recommended page

+ Page consist:
+ 1. Head-word with "Recommended" - reusing styling of police tape
- Page consist of 8 different podcasts displayed in order form the most recent to the oldest.
+ 2. 8 different podcasts displayed in order form the most recent to the oldest.
 Each one is displayed as follows:

- 1. Podcast cover picture displayed using Bootstrap class "card-img-top"
+    - Podcast cover picture displayed using Bootstrap class "card-img-top"
- 2. Podcast title using Bootstrap "card-title" class within container using Bootstrap "card-body" class
+    - Podcast title using Bootstrap "card-title" class within container using Bootstrap "card-body" class
- 3. Two buttons also within container using Bootstrap "card-body" class:
+    - Two buttons also within container using Bootstrap "card-body" class:
       - Read More - leading to Read More page
       - Login to listen - for users that are not logged in - leading to Login page
       - Listen here - for users that are logged in - leading to podcast producer website that consists links where podcasts can be listened to.

 ### User picks page